 When programs are transferred through FTP on the fly they need to be loaded using RAPID programming on the robot side.
 The following example will run the main_RoboDK program from a module called MOD_Pick_and_place:

-%main_RoboDK%; !call the main program from the module send and loaded
+! call the main program from the module sent and loaded

 Robot drivers provide an alternative to Offline Programming (where a program is generated, then, transferred to the robot and executed).
 With robot drivers, it is possible to run a simulation directly on the robot (Online Programming).
 More information available in the Robot Drivers section.

 A connection between RoboDK and the ABB robot can be established to move the robot automatically from a connected PC using RoboDK.
 This allows using the RoboDK Run on robot option for online programming and debugging.
 The connection can be established through a standard Ethernet connection (TCP/IP).

 Important: This option requires the ABB software option Socket Messaging.